Cortina Systems: History

 In 2006 it announced the Interlaken protocol with Cisco Systems.

 Manufacturing

-Cortina is a fabless semiconductor company.
-It outsources all semiconductor manufacturing to merchant foundries.
-The company is based in Sunnyvale, California.
-It also has other research and development sites in Hsinchu (Taiwan), Ottawa (Canada), Raleigh (USA) and Shanghai (China).
+Cortina was a fabless semiconductor company.
+It outsourced all semiconductor manufacturing to merchant foundries.
+The company was based in Sunnyvale, California.
+It also had other research and development sites in Hsinchu (Taiwan), Ottawa (Canada), Raleigh (USA) and Shanghai (China).

 Acquisitions

-Cortina has acquired several companies.
+Cortina acquired several companies.
 In October 2014 Cortina was acquired by Inphi Corporation, with the exception of Cortina’s Access and Digital Home business.